ezio-97/Cat-vs-Dog-Voice-recognition/README.md

 # To-Do(feel free to add all your thoughts and suggestions)

 * The total duration of cats are double than dogs.
 Find possible mitigations for that.
 * Implement a noise redutction function and save the cleaned audio files in a folder in the repo.(Can also be used directly in the pipeline without saving to reduce complexity and save space!)
+Instead of noise reduction, we could also add gaussian white noise to all samples, that would also negate the background noise influence
+* maybe we should add an amplitude averaging preprocessing, some of the wavs are pretty quiet
 * Research on the best NN architecture for training.

 # Additional python packages installed so far